 When you study online with Open Colleges you’re in control.

-You can choose to complete your course quickly or keep to a steady pace, and with no deadlines or schedules to stick to, fitting your learning around your everyday commitments is easy.
+You can choose to complete your course quickly, or keep to a steady pace.
+Learning is fully flexible so you can fit your everyday commitments around your studies.

 Everything you need to study is online so you can study wherever you like – but that doesn’t mean you’re on your own.

-OpenSpace is our purpose-built online learning platform.
-It’s where you’ll go to access your learning materials, contact your expert trainers and assessors, upload your assessments and find all the support and motivation you need to keep going from the OC community.
+OpenSpace is our online learning platform.
+It’s where you’ll go to access your learning materials, contact your expert trainers and assessors and upload your assessments.

 Your online community